ZzPoLariszZ/zzpolariszz.github.io/_posts/2024-03-08-Ethereum-Archive-Node.md

     > If you do not want to become validators on your node, you can add:
     > ```
     > --disable-deposit-contract-sync
-    > --disable-backfill-rate-limiting
     > ```
     > which will disable the syncing of deposit logs from the execution node
-    > and sync the chain as fast as possible without caring about validator performance issues

 Note that the beta version of Reth has some issues: it might be stuck or killed (i.e., OOM) unexpectedly during syncing